davideast/stitch-mcp/docs/virtual-tools.md

 | `build_site` | Maps screens to routes, fetches HTML for each in parallel |
 | `list_tools` | Returns all tools and their schemas |

-Ready to create your own?
-See [Build a Virtual Tool](build-virtual-tools.md) for the full walkthrough.
+See [Build a Virtual Tool](build-virtual-tools.md) for implementation steps.